 - Add Serial Version Id

 - Remove unused Imports

 How to Apply the Profile

 Select an application where you want to apply the newly created profile (JBT).
-Right click on it and go to Source >> Clean Up.
+Right-click on it and go to Source >> Clean Up.
 A window will appear as below.

 Select Project and Profile and click “Finish”.

 Now you know how to clean up your code with the help of Eclipse.
-I have already created a profile and added for you with preferred settings.
-Just import attached file in your eclipse and start using it with your code.
+I have already created a profile and added it for you with preferred settings.
+Just import the attached file in your eclipse and start using it with your code.

 How to Import Profile XML